-When applying for a job within a childcare centre, the director or management takes an average of 5-10 seconds to look through your resume.
+When applying for a job within an early childhood service, the director or management takes an average of 5-10 seconds to look through your resume.
 Within that limited time, they will decide whether or not to call you for an interview.

 It's so important to make your resume stand out and to make sure you interest the employer.

 So let's look at what you need to include on your resume:

 - Contact Details - You only need to include what's relevant.
 Such as name, address, telephone numbers etc. You do not need to include your date of birth, your family details, religious background, marital status etc. Make sure that you have a professional email address.
 Your name, address, phone number and professional email address should be displayed prominently at the top of your resume.
 It is best practice to use your full name (not a nickname).

 - Career Objective - Write your career objective back to the job you have applied for with an overview of your key achievements.
 It should tell the employer what position you are applying for, the level of responsibility you want and where you see yourself in the future.
 Explain why you are looking for work (example: you want a new challenge, you want to upskill etc.), what you are looking for in your next job (list the actual job titles) and why you are qualified to apply for these roles.

 For example - Having worked within the early learning industry for (x) amount of years, I have extensive experience working as (job title).
 I am currently seeking a new challenge and exciting work environment where I can utilise my skills (list your skills here), and knowledge (in the areas of x, y z) to achieve (x,y,z outcomes).

 - Key Strengths - This section of your resume should be in dot-point (up to 10 points) and outline your key skills and attributes, such as 'effective communicator', 'organised', 'energetic'.